AlexKven/kwh-modbus/documentation/slave_register_specification.md

     * 2.5: Data point timescale (8 bits)
     * 3: Data points count
     * 4 to end: Name
+* 5: Write data
+  * This is to send actual data to the receiving slave.
+  * You must call `4: Prepare to write data` before calling `5: Write data`.
+  * This response will have a state of 5.
+  * Slave will automatically calculate offset from page number, according to the value returned from `4: Prepare to write data`.
 * 32770 (0x8002): Broadcasts time in unsigned Y2K epoch time that is used by Arduino time library
   * Goes to all slaves at once
   * Overflows in 2136